 When it is desired to explain to management the sources of cash and its uses during a particular period of time, a statement known as cash flow statement is prepared.
 A statement of cash flows reports the inflows (receipts) and outflows (payments) of cash and its equivalents of an organisation during a particular period.
 It provides important information that compliments Statement of Profit & Loss and balance sheet.
-A statement of cash flow reports cash receipts and payments classified according to the entities' major activities - operating, investing and financing during the period.
+A statement of cash flow reports cash receipts and payments classified according to the entities' major activities operating, investing and financing during the period.
 This statement reports a net cash inflow or net cash outflow for each activity and for the overall business.
 It also reports from where cash has come and how it has been spent.
 It explains the causes for the changes in the cash balance.
-In substance, the cash flow statement of cash flows reports the cash receipts, cash payments, and net changes in cash resulting from operating, investing and financing activities of an enterprise during a period in a format that reconciles the beginning and ending cash balances.
+In substance, the cash flow statement summarises a myriad of specific cash transactions into a few categories for a business entity.
+The statement of cash flows reports the cash receipts, cash payments, and net changes in cash resulting from operating, investing and financing activities of an enterprise during a period in a format that reconciles the beginning and ending cash balances.